︎

 rhosagentian[at]gmail.com

-In recent years, I’ve been exploring ‘de-composition’—understood both as material decay and as a loosening of fixed forms of knowledge and subjectivity.
-This inquiry emerged through personal loss and has expanded toward and interwoven with ecological and collective questions: what happens when we stay with breakdown rather than rushing towards repair?
-What kinds of knowledge emerge through rot, disintegration and refusal?
-What understanding might appear from mess, ambiguity and uncertainty?
+In recent years, I’ve been exploring ‘de-composition’ understood both as material decay and as a loosening of fixed forms of knowledge and subjectivity.
+This idea emerged through personal loss and has expanded toward and interwoven with ecological and collective questions: what becomes of the ‘Self’ when we attend closely to processes that exceed it?
+How could grief destabilise notions of individuality?
+What kinds of knowledge emerge through rot, disintegration and unknowing?

 cv